diegozea/MIToS.jl/docs/src/MSA.md

 sequence.

 ```@example freecontact_ii
+msa_coverage = coverage(msa)
-maxcoverage, indice = findmax(coverage(msa))
+maxcoverage, maxindex = findmax(msa_coverage)
-setreference!(msa, indice)
+setreference!(msa, maxindex[1])
 adjustreference!(msa)
 ```

 MIToS deletes the residues in insert columns, so we are going to use the sequence mapping to generate the whole fragment of the reference sequence (filling the missing regions with `'x'`).

 ```@example freecontact_ii